ShadowNode/shadownode.github.io/content/modpack tips/stoneblock2.md

 ## Important Rules

-Our Stoneblock 2 server has some additional rules on the server apart from the [general rules](/rules) you find on all our servers.
+Our Stoneblock 2 server has some additional rules on the server apart from the [global rules](/rules) you find on all our servers.

 * Max **2** Imaginary Time Blocks.
 This applies per team/base/area.
 * Max **2** Growth Crystals.
 This applies per team/base/area.